JuliaLang/www.julialang.org/soc/guidelines/index.md

   - Have you contributed to open source projects before?
 (Link us to some issues and patches, if any)
   - Why are you interested in Julia?
 Have you used it much before?
-You need to demonstrate your ability to use Julia by the beginning of the GSoC.
+You need to demonstrate your ability to use Julia by the beginning of the of the program.
-    GSoC is not for learning the Julia language, though extensive prior experience is not required.
+    Trainee programs are not for learning the Julia language, though extensive prior experience is not required.
   - Do you have the mathematical/scientific background for your project?
 Many of the Julialang projects have a significant portion that require technical expertise and applicants need to demonstrate their ability to handle the